patternizer/climate-spinner/README.md

 ## License

-The code is distributed under terms and conditions of the [MIT license](https://opensource.org/licenses/MIT).
+The code is distributed under terms and conditions of the [Unlicense](https://github.com/patternizer/climate-spinner/blob/master/LICENSE).

 ## Contact information